Spectrum of the semi-relativistic Pauli-Fierz model II: Proof of the main theorem

+We conclude that $\Phi_{m_j}$ strongly converges to $\Phi_0$.
+In particular $\Phi_0\not=0$.
+By \eqref{mainR} $\Phi_0$ is a normalized ground state of $H$.
+Then the proof is complete. \end{proof} We give examples of the existence of the ground state. \begin{exa} Suppose (A1) and (A2), and $V\in V_{\rm conf}$.
+Then $H_m$ has the ground state for each $m>0$ by \cite{hh16}.
+In this case (A3) and (A4) are satisfied.
+Then $H$ also has the ground state. \end{exa}

-{\bf Acknowledgements:} FH thanks a kind hospitality of Aarhus university in Denmark and the International Network Program of the Danish Agency for Science, Technology and Innovation.
-This work is also financially supported by Grant-in-Aid for Science Research (B)16H03942 from JSPS.
+\textbf{Acknowledgments:} F. Hiroshima thanks a kind hospitality of Aarhus university in Denmark and the International Network Program of the Danish Agency for Science, Technology and Innovation.
+This work was supported by JSPS KAKENHI Grant Number JP16H03942 and JSPS KAKENHI Grant Number JP16K17612.